-Entry and departure is at slack water only.
+For vessels > 50 m LOA - The entry and departure from Marlin Marina is to be at slack water only.

 Minimum UKC of 0.6m is required for the manoeuvring approach with UKC 0.3m required once alongside.

 7.4 Smiths Creek